danajerban/testing-railway-monorepo/README.md

 ## Docker

-To run the applications using Docker:
+To run the applications using Docker (all containers up except the db for now):

 1. Build the Docker images: